Sexual Assault Resources

 If the assailant is a member of the SFAI community, you have the option of filing a complaint through SFAI’s Civil Rights Policy and Grievance Procedure.
 If the assailant is not a member of the SFAI community, reporting is still encouraged so that SFAI can connect you with support and resources.
 To make a report to the institution, contact:

-Megann Sept, Dean of Students & Title IX Coordinator
+Yasmin Lambie-Simpson, Vice President and Dean of Student Affairs & Title IX Coordinator

 Student Affairs Office

 (after hours, contact Campus Security at 415.749.4537)